My Account

 3. Can you find ways to save more?
 This is important as you consider your retirement income.

-Liberation – Your Year One Retirement Budget
+Liberation: Your Year 1 Retirement Budget

 The first year in retirement is estimated to be the time of most upheaval, both emotionally and financially.
-You no longer receive a regular paycheck, but you have lots of freedom, which could be a reason why many retirees do spend more in the first two years.
+You no longer receive a regular paycheck, but you have lots of freedom, which could be a reason many retirees do spend more in the first two years.

 Here are some things to consider for your budget while you enjoy your liberty: